marksendak/constellation/README.md

     time window for every measurement time stamp
   - `bundle()` identify which events occur within a given time window of a given event
+  - `incidents()` identify distinct, incident episodes that must be separated in time by a minimum of a given time window

 The `constellate_criteria()` and `bundle()` function are similar, but the `bundle()` function is anchored around a specific event table.
 The